rev-net/memo/memo.md

 ### 2.3 $REV

-RRG is setting up $REV's revnet rules in hopes of emphasizing the following principles:
+RRG is setting up $REV's revnet rules attempting to emphasize the following principles:
 - **Simple:** Its rules play out in 3 stages that should be easy to think about, with occasional important shifts that feel ceremonial.
 - **Self-owned growth:** It should make sure all participants who will sustain its growth – investors, builders, storytellers, fans, donors, fee-paying retail consumers – feel like it benefits them.
 - **Clear incentives, from startup to scale:** It should make both elders and newcomers feel like it acknowledges risks and contributions over time.